UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Cable internet uses existing coaxial TV networks to transmit data on dedicated frequencies.

-The Role of Coaxial Cables and DOCSIS 3.1
+The Power of DOCSIS 3.1 Technology

 Diagram showing DOCSIS 3.1 enables very fast download speeds but significantly slower upload speeds.